 9.)
 THE “LOVES TO PICK A FIGHT” CHRISTIAN

-These Christians show up anytime someone mocks God or challenges their theology.
+These toxic Christians show up anytime someone mocks God or challenges their theology.
 Social media.
 The local coffee shop.
 Wherever.
 I promise, sometimes I think, “Were you hiding behind my bookshelf during that conversation?
 How did you even know I said that?”

 These Christianity believe they are the morality police.
 They use their knowledge of the Bible as a weapon to beat down all the theologically misinformed Christians.
 They are aggressive.
 They are obnoxious, and they usually have a temper shorter than your average Oompa-Loompa.